11 plus appeals

 • d.
 Are there effects on normal day-to-day activities?

 A6.
-Does it make a difference to the Appeals procedure if the grammar school is a Foundation school and therefore self governing?
+Does it make a difference if the grammar school is an own-admission authority school that organises its own appeals?

 a.
 The DfE Code of Practice on Appeals applies to foundation schools, VA schools and academies as well.